Rafael Devers Preview, Player Props: Red Sox vs. Royals

-Rafael Devers -- .195 average over his past 10 games -- will be in action for the Boston Red Sox versus the Kansas City Royals, with Alec Marsh on the mound, on September 2 at 7:10 PM ET.
+Rafael Devers -- with a slugging percentage of .293 in his past 10 games (including zero homers) -- will be in action for the Boston Red Sox against the Kansas City Royals, with Taylor Clarke on the mound, on September 3 at 2:10 PM ET.

+In his most recent game, he collected two extra-base hits (2-for-5 with two doubles and an RBI) against the Royals.

 Rafael Devers Game Info & Props vs. the Royals